 Education & lifestyle modification: A physio can help people understand the condition and give advice on the lifestyle changes that help with management, along with supporting exploration of these.
 There are a variety of lifestyle factors that can help, some of the main ones are mentioned above.

 A tailored exercise programme: A specialist physiotherapist can tailor an exercise programme, although this isn’t a place to start when PoTS is severe and great care is needed when there is PEM.
 It is crucial that PEM is screened for as it completely changes how things are done.
 Depending on severity of PoTS and other factors, including other conditions and exercise tolerance, recumbent exercises may be the starting point.
 Exercise has been shown to be helpful in the management of PoTS, any exercise programme needs to bear in mind many factors.
-To begin with it needs to be of a low intensity and progressed very slowly and it needs to be combined with other factors, including calming & retraining of the ANS.
+To begin with it needs to be of a low intensity and progressed very slowly and it needs to be combined with other factors, including regulating & retraining of the ANS.

 Pacing: A physiotherapist can help people explore pacing of activities and different strategies that help with managing functional activities.
 Pacing is not a set or fixed way of doing things, there isn’t a right or wrong, it needs to be individualised and it’s something we need to hold lightly otherwise we step into over control which ramps up the threat system and impacts our flexibility in interacting with life.
 Pacing needs to be flexible and come from a foundation of compassionate awareness and understanding in my opinion.
 People understanding their baselines for activities and what rest is for them is part of pacing, for people with PoTS rest may need to be laying down.